pkivolowitz/asm_book/section_1/hello_world/README.md

 `argv` before the increment, it doesn't matter when the increment is done.

+Why is that value of 8 on line 7?
+Recall that all addresses in this 64 bit ISA are...
+8 bytes long.
+To move our gaze from one pointer to the next within an array of pointers, we must increment by 8.

 The *if* happens on the first line of the C++ but done on the middle line of the assembly language. `cbz` stands for *`C`onditionally `B`ranch if `Z`ero*.